shezzor/javascript-game-development-template/README.md

 honestly can only be a good thing.
 You'll be learning the browser and its features rather than someone elses interpreation of it.

+## Whats required

+- A recent browser (say within the last 6 months).
+  - _NOTE: This repo uses native ES6 modules and import maps._
+- Some understanding of latest JavaScript and/or TypeScript development practices.

 ## 🔰 Getting started

 Simply clone the repo and open the resulting code in your favourite editor.